-Often these diseases damage rods and cones in the retina.
+Often these diseases damage cells called rods and cones in the retina.
 Rods help you see in low light.
-Cones give you color vision.
+Cones give you high-resolution central vision and color vision.

-There are many different types of inherited retinal dystrophy (IRD).
-The most common include:
+There are many types of inherited retinal dystrophy (IRD).
+Here are the most common:

 Retinitis pigmentosa (RP) is a group of diseases that cause light-sensitive cells in the retina to die.
 About 1 in 4,000 people have RP.